Exploring the Landscape of Spontaneous CP Violation in Supersymmetric Theories: SCPV on pseudo-flat directions

 \subsection{Setup}

-Supersymmetric theories generally possess flat directions (for e.g. the minimal supersymmetric SM, see Refs.~\cite{Luty:1995sd,Dine:1995kz,Gherghetta:1995dv}).
+Supersymmetric theories generally possess flat directions (for e.g. the minimal supersymmetric SM (MSSM) and next-to-minimal supersymmetric SM (NMSSM), see Refs.~\cite{Luty:1995sd,Dine:1995kz,Gherghetta:1995dv,Fayet:1974pd}, and for the existence of non-Goldstone classically-flat directions in SUSY theories, see Refs.~\cite{Fayet:1975ki}).
 We pursue a possibility that CP symmetry is spontaneously broken in such field spaces.
 To find a concrete example, let us consider a model with the following superpotential:

 where $\lambda$ and $v$ are real parameters with mass dimension zero and one, respectively, and $X$, $\Phi_1$ and $\Phi_2$ are chiral superfields.
 The superpotential exhibits a (spurious) $U(1)$ symmetry under which $\Phi_1$ and $\Phi_2$ have charges with the same absolute value but opposite signs.
 The $U(1)$ symmetry is explicitly broken by SUSY breaking effects as well as non-perturbative effects of some strong gauge dynamics, as will be introduced shortly.\footnote{If the $U(1)$ symmetry is only broken by non-perturbative effects of QCD, the superpotential (\ref{W_SUSY}) has been well-studied in the context of SUSY axion models (see e.g. Refs.~\cite{Kim:1983ia,Rajagopal:1990yx,Kasuya:1996ns,Covi:2001nw,Kawasaki:2007mk,Kawasaki:2010gv,Kawasaki:2011ym,Bae:2011jb,Bae:2011iw,Nakayama:2012zc,Moroi:2012vu,Kawasaki:2013ae,Ema:2017krp,Co:2017mop,Ema:2018abj,Ema:2021xhq,Nakai:2021nyf,Co:2023mhe}).} The corresponding scalar potential is then given by